Ewelme: Toponym

 The toponym is derived from Ae-whylme, Old English for "waters whelming".
 It refers to the spring just north of the village, which forms the King's Pool that feeds the Ewelme Brook.
 The brook flows past Fifield Manor and then through nearby Benson before joining the River Thames.
 It formed the basis of Ewelme's watercress beds, which provided much local employment until well into the 20th century.

-Before the inclosure in 1863, there was no clear boundary between the parishes of Ewelme, Benson and Berrick Salome where they shared large open fields.
+Before the inclosure of 1863, there was no clear boundary between the parishes of Ewelme, Benson and Berrick Salome where they shared large open fields.
 Ewelme Parish was within the Hundred of Benson in 1086, later renamed the Hundred of Ewelme.

 Almshouses and school

 William de la Pole, 1st Duke of Suffolk, Lord Chamberlain of England, and his wife Alice established the school and cloistered almshouses from their profits from the East Anglian wool trade in 1437, and endowed them with estates in Oxfordshire, Buckinghamshire, Hampshire and Wiltshire.
 Alice was the daughter of Thomas Chaucer, Speaker of the House of Commons, and a granddaughter of the poet Geoffrey Chaucer.
 As lords of the manor, she and her father had both lived at Ewelme Palace which once stood in the village.

 Ewelme School is said to be the oldest school building in the UK still in use as a local authority school.
 Cynthia Harnett featured the school and church prominently in her children's novel The Writing on the Hearth: the action in the book is set around the time the school was built.

 The almshouses are officially called "The Two Chaplains and Thirteen Poor Men of Ewelme in the County of Oxford".
 There were originally thirteen almsmen; as of 2020 the charitable trust runs 23 homes for men and women, in Ewelme and in Marsh Gibbon, Buckinghamshire.

 Under King James I, the original purpose of the position of Master of Ewelme Hospital was diverted in 1617 to support the Regius Professorship of Physic at the University of Oxford; this was confirmed in 1628 by the attachment of the stipend to the chair.
 At the same time, the Rectorship of Ewelme was made to support the same university's Regius Professor of Divinity, who then served as rector of the parish.